apache/nuttx/configs/sama5d4-ek/README.txt

        Update: I don't believe that this HSMCI error occurs if file system debug output is enabled.

+    2014-9-11: Everything seems to be working quite nicely witn the ROMFS file system.
+A considerable amount of testing has been done and there are no known defects as of this writing.

   nsh:

     This configuration directory provide the NuttShell (NSH).
 This is a